syedhassaanahmed/syedhassaanahmed.github.io/_posts/2018-04-05-building-single-source-of-truth-using-serverless-and-nosql.markdown

 }
 ```

 In terms of throughput and storage, Cosmos DB collections can be created as *fixed* or *unlimited*.
 Fixed collections have a maximum limit of 10 GB and 10,000 [RU](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units)/s throughput.
 For our design to be future-proof, we chose unlimited collections.
-To create an unlimited collection we must specify a [partition key](https://docs.microsoft.com/en-us/azure/cosmos-db/partition-data) — an important decision that **can’t be changed after a collection is created**.
+To create an unlimited collection we must specify a [partition key](https://docs.microsoft.com/en-us/azure/cosmos-db/partition-data) — an important decision that **can't be changed after a collection is created**.
 We must pick a property name that has a wide range of values so that data is evenly distributed.
 For this reason, we explicitly enhanced our data with a new property `partitionKey` and populated it with `productGroupId` *(assuming this field has a wide range of evenly distributed values)*.

 Note the last statement in above method; Every response from Cosmos DB includes a custom header — `x-ms-request-charge` which contains RU consumed for the request.
 The header is also accessible through Cosmos DB .NET SDK as `RequestCharge` property.
 We logged this value for telemetry reasons (more on this in [measuring performance](#measuring-performance) section below).